One Sunday Afternoon (1933 film): Reception

-The film was a box-office disappointment for Paramount.
+The film was considered a box-office disappointment for Paramount.

 Mordaunt Hall reviewed the film for The New York Times in September 1933, while the play was still running, and it suffered by comparison to the original:

 Hollywood loses no time in picturing a good play...One might venture that the studio chieftains have been a little too hasty in this case, for, although the shadow conception of "One Sunday Afternoon" is not without merit, it often fails in the dramatic impact given in the original, especially in the closing episodes.
 Like the film versions of one or two other plays...There are periods that are unnecessarily short and others that do not deserve the footage they receive.